 As a victim of identity theft, there’s a good chance you’re dealing with debt collectors and your credit has taken a significant hit.
 This can happen even if you file a police report and go through all of the necessary actions to inform creditors of the problem.

-If law enforcement never catches the person who committed the crime, it can be difficult to convince creditors that a crime took place, which leaves you with a difficult choice.
-You didn’t accumulate the debts in question, but they’re linked to your identity and there are very few options available for repairing the problems caused by the crime.
+If law enforcement never catches the person who committed the crime, it can be difficult to convince creditors that a crime took place.
+This leaves you with a difficult choice.
+You didn’t accumulate the debts in question, but they’re linked to your identity.
+There are very few options available for repairing the problems caused by the crime.

 Many victims of identity theft are still dealing with poor credit scores years after the initial incident took place, despite requesting time and time again to have their credit report corrected.
 Even including an addendum on your report might not be enough to restore your situation to what it was prior to the identity theft.